Name

 Description

-This simple utility returns the IP address of the selected interface.
-If no interface is specified, all IP addresses configured on this system including the public Internet address will be displayed.
+This network utility returns the IPv4 Address of the selected interface.
+If no interface is specified, all IPv4 Addresses configured on this system including the public Internet address will be displayed.
 All public information requires a CGI script running at a web server (see the "Check IP" tool under the "IP Tools" section at http://www.networksecuritytoolkit.org/ for additional details).

-This script can also be used to lookup the IP address(es) associated with a particular host name via the --lookup HOST option.
+This script can also be used to lookup the IPv4 Address(es) associated with a particular host name via the --lookup HOST option.

-This script can also be used to lookup the host name associated with a particular IP address via the --hostbyaddr IP option.
+This script can also be used to lookup the host name associated with a particular IPv4 Address via the --hostbyaddr IP option.

 Note

-Web service order for resolving the public IP address information:
+Web service order for resolving the public IPv4 Address information:

 • Optional URL specified web service.